 7. Emotional Reasoning

 Emotional reasoning is one of the most common errors in thinking because we consider our emotions to be a source of objective information even when they don’t provide objective details.
 For example, if we recognize a feeling we have, we use it to describe ourselves based on that feeling – if I feel angry, I must be an angry person or others are doing something very wrong.
 Emotional reasoning prioritizes feelings over all other concrete details in your perception.
-Emotions can be useful signals to pass judgment but we don’t always know if our feelings are related to the thoughts we are having.
+Emotions can be useful signals to pass judgment, but we don’t always know if our feelings are related to the thoughts we are having.
 Essentially, feelings are treated as facts, and then we rationalize conclusions to fit the feelings.

 Our emotions have many layers and not all layers provide enough details to have a concrete thought.
 When we use emotions to educate our thoughts, we may wrongly attribute those emotions to an unrelated thought and then fuse the emotion and thought.
 For example -If I am feeling anxious during this date, my date might be a bad person.
 Emotional reasoning is one of the reasons we are stuck in a constant heart vs. mind debate.
 It is also how we make sense of the world or fall for conspiracy theories.